Morphine is a type of painkiller. You can only get it on prescription from your doctor and you have it for moderate to severe pain.

 How morphine works

 Morphine is a type of opioid.
 Opioids are strong drugs similar to natural pain killing substances made in our body called endorphins.
-They were originally made from opium poppies but are now man made in the laboratory.
+It is extracted from opium poppies in a laboratory.

 Opioids block pain messages from travelling along the nerves to the brain.